jakenl/domoticz_solarbattery/README.md

 # Domoticz Simulated Solar Battery
-LUA script to control a simulated battery for storage and consumption of (self-) generated energy
+a dzVents LUA script to control a simulated battery for storage and consumption of (self-) generated energy

 A solar battery is used to balance energy production and consumption.
 A battery, or 'accumulator', will dampen both peak energy production and consumption.
 With a battery 'after the meter', more self-generated energy will remain 'in house', avoiding the financial disadvantage in the situation where energy from the grid is more expensive than the reward for energy sent to the grid.